Netatalk/netatalk/README.md

 It is recommended to set up either a bind mount, or a Docker managed volume for persistent storage.
 Without this, the shared volume be stored in volatile storage that is lost upon container shutdown.

-Sample `docker-compose.yml` with a Docker managed volume, using a locally built image.
+Sample `docker-compose.yml` with Docker managed volumes, using a locally built image.
+Adjust the "image:" line to use a pulled image from Docker Hub.

 ```
-version: "3"

 services:
   netatalk:
     image: netatalk2:latest